Your complete guide to Biodiversity Net Gain: Metrics, Plans and Costs

-How to achieve biodiversity net gain of 10%
+How to deliver biodiversity net gain of 10% on your site

 You have a number of options here.
 But regardless of which route you choose to take, the habitats you create or enhance as part of biodiversity net gain must be maintained for 30 years.
 Local authorities will also be permitted to stipulate protection over and above this (Partnership for Biodiversity in Planning, N.D).
 There’s also the option for a “conservation covenant”.
 These are new devices that work as an agreement between the developer and a responsible body.
 These are legally binding agreements that are potentially indefinite; even after the original landowner sells or otherwise parts with the land, the new owner becomes bound by the covenant.
 In practical terms, this will make further development of the land rather difficult (Thompson, 2020).

 There are broadly two value approaches to the assessment, hedgerow and habitat.
 They aren’t mutually exclusive, so you can expect to have to meet both.
-Each BNG unit is assigned a value, so that there can be a direct comparison between ecologically rich habitat, and habitat of a relatively poor diversity.
+Each biodiversity net gain unit is assigned a value, so that there can be a direct comparison between ecologically rich habitat, and habitat of a relatively poor diversity.

 What about offsetting and credits for BNG?